digicosmos86/growthings-lessons/content/unit2/lesson2.md

 ## Lesson Information

-In this lesson we build complexity through custom functions and loops.
-The students will learn how to discover patterns in code and use loops to simplify their code.
-They will also learn how to build up complexity by combining loops and custom functions.
+In this lesson we build complexity through for-loops.
+The students will learn how to discover patterns in code and use loops to simplify their code, both very important concepts in computational thinking.
+They will also learn how to build up complexity by combining loops.
 The ultimate goal is to understand how we can construct layers of abstraction to solve problems.

 {{% sidebar "Highlights" %}}

 ##### Computational Thinking Skills

-* **Abstraction**: Building abstraction with functions and parameterization
 * **Abstraction**: Discovering Patterns
 * **Automation**: Automating routines with loops
+* **Analysis**: Using the debug tool to peek inside the loop and understand for-loops

 ##### Standard Alignments